Cleaning Business Insurance

 What should I do if a client asks me for proof of insurance?

 You may find that a client asks you for proof of insurance before they will allow you to clean for them.
 This is especially common if you’re working on commercial cleaning projects.
-If a customer does request this proof, simply show them the 'Confirmation of Liability Insurance' that we will email you as soon as you buy insurance from us.
+If a customer does request this proof, simply show them the 'Confirmation of Liability Insurance' that we will email you as soon as you buy cleaning insurance from us.

 -